7 Best Portable Solar Chargers of 2019 (Review)

 The Anker 21W dual USB has an energy conversion rate of solar power into electricity between 21.5-23.5%.
 Using 21W from SunPower solar cells, the product provides enough power to charge two USB devices simultaneously.
 This makes it the perfect charger for iPhone 7, Samsung Galaxy S7/S6/Edge and Plus, Nexus, HTC and more.

 Also, the Anker 21W incorporates the fast charging technology that allows it to deliver up to 2.4 amps per USB port under direct sunlight.

 Moreover, the simple design of the product makes it the ideal backpack solar charger.
 The compact size of 11.1 x 6.3 inches and the ultra-thin design of 1.1 inches when folded, offers portability and simplicity, making it suitable for the camper or the adventurous one.
 Lightweight is also an important property, representing only an additional 14.7oz of weight to your backpack.

-The Anker 21W has an incredible durability thanks to its PET polymer faced solar panels that are sewn into a rugged polyester canvas that provides water-resistant protection as well.
+The Anker 21W has an incredible durability thanks to its PET polymer faced panels that are sewn into a rugged polyester canvas that provides water-resistant protection as well.